-Themes in Women's Writing Prerequisite(s): please see Prerequisites
+Themes in Women's Writing 0.5 unit Prerequisite(s): please see Prerequisites for University Study of English above

 A study of a specific theme or cluster of themes in women's writing from a range of historical periods, including texts prior to 1800.
 Topics may include education, sexuality, and the formation of selfhood, as well as depictions of femininity and masculinity.
 Note: Students who have received credit for ENGL 2240 or ENGL 2241 may not take this course for credit.
 (Also listed under Women's Studies)